GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 `create-deploy-pr` will print out a link to the new PR. **Be sure to verify the generated changelog after creating the PR.**

+**Troubleshooting note**:
+- If for any reason you lose the changelog notes, open `tmp/.rc-changelog.md`

 ##### PKI

 For pki: